 Sally's Sailing Story

 After meeting in the early 80's, David first took me sailing on a small daysailor while visiting friends in North Carolina.
 I fell in love with being on the water and hearing the wind in the sails.
-With our son, Michael, we sailed our first boat, a Schwill 16 around the sounds and coastline area of Avalon, NJ.
+We sailed our first boat, a Schwill 16 around the sounds and coastline area of Avalon, NJ.
 From there we moved up to a Rhodes 22 and spent even more time on the water cruising the Delaware River, the upper Chesapeake Bay and the Jersey shore.
 I became so involved with sailing that I spent 3 years as an ASA Sailing Instructor for a local sailing school in the Philadelphia area.
 Our Moody 376, 'On to Fortune' was purchased in 1995, and I got my 50 ton USCG Masters License.
 In 1996 David took a partial sabbatical and we moved onboard, headed down the ICW and in to the Bahamas.
-Sailing came naturally to our son, Michael, and after returning home from our year long trip we decided to move to Annapolis where Michael joined the local high school sailing team.
-I began work as a yacht broker, while David continued his electrical engineering career from our home in the Eastport neighborhood of Annapolis.
+Returning home from our year long trip we decided to move to Annapolis and I began work as a yacht broker, while David continued his electrical engineering career from our home in the Eastport neighborhood of Annapolis.

 WHERE TO FIND US